AriFordsham/GHCWiki/building/solaris.md

 ### Selecting a good GCC version

-GCC version 4.1.x and 4.0.x seem to be fine.
-4.1.2 is recommended.
+GHC only works with particular GCC versions.

+For compiling GHC 6.10.1, GCC versions 4.0.4 and 4.1.2 are known to work.
+Others in the 4.0.x and 4.1.x series may work, but haven't been tested.

+GCC version 4.3.x produces assembly files that GHC's "evil mangler" does not yet deal with.

+GCC version 4.2.x works but takes hours and hours to build the large `.hc` files that GHC generates.
+It is reported ([\#1293](https://gitlab.haskell.org//ghc/ghc/issues/1293), [\#2906](https://gitlab.haskell.org//ghc/ghc/issues/2906)) that particular modules can take upwards of 5 hours and the overall build takes a couple days.
+This is due to complexity issues with respect to GCC moving to a unit-at-a-time compilation scheme instead of function-at-a-time.

+GCC version 4.0.2 does not support thread local state (TLS), at least on SPARC.

 GCC version 3.4.x is reported ([\#951](https://gitlab.haskell.org//ghc/ghc/issues/951)) to mis-compile the runtime system leading to a runtime error `schedule: re-entered unsafely`.
 But such a gcc version is sufficient for most user programs in case you just installed a ghc binary distribution.

-GHC has not yet been updated to understand the assembly output of GCC version 4.3.x.

-GCC version 4.2.x works but takes hours and hours to build the large `.hc` files that GHC generates.
-It is reported ([\#1293](https://gitlab.haskell.org//ghc/ghc/issues/1293), [\#2906](https://gitlab.haskell.org//ghc/ghc/issues/2906)) that particular modules can take upwards of 5 hours and the overall build takes a couple days.

 ## Using GCC from a non-standard location